bevingtona/rs_training/20190519_CCA_Prince_George/README.md

 # **Satellite Remote Sensing Workshop**
 ## *Wednesday May 22, 2019*

-This satellite remote sensing workshop is hosted by the *44th Annual Conference of the Canadian Cartographic Association* (https://cca-acc.org/conferences/current-conference/) in Prince George, BC.
+This satellite remote sensing workshop is hosted by the *44th Annual Conference of the Canadian Cartographic Association*, the *Canadian  Institute of Geomatics* and the *Northern BC GIS Users Group* (https://cca-acc.org/conferences/current-conference/) in Prince George, BC.

 ## **Introduction to Satellite Remote Sensing**  (0900-1200)